meb-team/virome_m2/module_01/README.md

 ```bash
 In building (slurm)...
 XXXXXXXXXXXXXXXXXXX
 ```
+The **second step** is ..

 ## Computational analysis
 This computational analysis has been performed on the subdataset created by the data_test/ folder/ The total volume of input data was 2.5 Go.

-1. CheckV : time : XXXXXX (number of CPUs used here : 16)
+1. CheckV : time : XXXXXX (number of CPUs used here : 16).
+For a 2.5Go of inputs, the volume of the output is XXXXXX.
 2. XXXXX

 ## Results